Remembering Dr. John M. Perkins

 Perkins with Tali Hariston, director of the John Perkins Center, at the 2017 Perkins lecture.

 To mark its 15th anniversary in 2019, Response magazine featured the John Perkins Center as its cover story.
-President Emeritus Philip Eaton wrote about the beginnings of this first-of-a-kind partnership between the John and Vera Mae Perkins Foundation, SPU, and Christian community leaders throughout the Northwest.
+President Emeritus Philip Eaton wrote about the beginnings of this first-of-a-kind partnership between the Perkins Foundation, SPU, and Christian community leaders throughout the Northwest.
 Caenisha Warren, JPC executive director, wrote a personal reflection on her long involvement with the Perkins Center and its continued focus on reconciliation ministry, community development, and leadership training.

 Cover artwork for 2019 Autumn issue of Response magazine.